Biden to deliver speech on guns Thursday - KTVZ

 The remarks will amount to Biden’s most fulsome speech about guns since a massacre at a Texas elementary school last week.

-Since then, a string of additional mass shootings have unfolded in states across the country, including at a Tulsa, Oklahoma, medical center on Wednesday.
+Since then, a string of additional mass shootings have unfolded in states across the country, including in Tulsa Wednesday.
 That shooting left five dead, including the gunman.

 In the hours after the Texas massacre, Biden delivered an emotional seven-minute speech at the White House, calling the repeated gun killings of Americans “sick.”